Thatched Grade II Listed house

 Golland Farm is approached over a long entrance drive to a large concrete parking and turning area to the front of the house.
 Although not used as an entrance, the main front door opens into the centre of this Devon longhouse into the sitting room.
 This is a lovely room with exposed timbers, a bread oven and an inglenook fireplace with a Villager wood burner.
 There is a study and a utility room beyond with a cloakroom and a stable door to the rear of the property and an office with a stable door leading to the outside.
+This office has been used as a fourth bedroom previously.
 At the other end of the ground floor are the dining room and kitchen.
 The dining room has exposed wood beams with an Aga woodburner in the fireplace.

 The kitchen/breakfast room is fitted with a 30 amp night storage four oven AGA and solid oak units with granite tops made by Ashgrove Kitchens.
 The central island has a dishwasher, electric AGA module and a sink.
 This is a large room with ample space for a dining table and living area and this room as with most in the house enjoys views out across the valley.
 Off the kitchen is a large store room/tack room with a stable door to the outside.
 The current owners use this as their main entrance as it provides direct access to the yard.
 Beyond here are a boiler room, with stable door to yard and provision for a groom’s toilet/shower room.
 Large slate flags feature throughout the property downstairs.

 Oak stairs lead up to the first floor to a beamed